mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Managed or unmanaged network switch?

-There are two kinds of network switches you can purchase: managed or unmanaged.
+There are two kinds of network switches: managed or unmanaged.

 - **Managed switches** allow you to configure rules and settings for your switch.
 The most common reason you'd want a managed switch is to create virtual networks (VLANs) to increase security on your network.